College Hill, Providence, Rhode Island: Government

 College Hill is divided along Angell Street between Ward One to the south and Ward Two to the north.
 As of 2021, Ward One is represented in the Providence City Council by John Goncalves and Ward Two by Helen Anthony.
 Both are Democrats.

 The most prominent public building in College Hill is the Providence County Courthouse which has entrances both on South Main Street, at the foot of College Hill, and Benefit Street further uphill.
 The building houses the Rhode Island Supreme Court, the state's highest court of appeal, as well as the Superior Court of Providence County and the Rhode Island Office of the Attorney General.
 Several blocks north along Benefit Street is the Old State House, originally built as the Colony House in 1762.
 Another public building on Benefit Street is the State Arsenal designed by Russell Warren in 1839.

 Demographics

-75.6% of College Hill residents are white while 13.6% are Asian, both well-above the citywide averages of 54.5% and 6.2% respectively.
-African Americans and Hispanics each comprise about 5% of the population.
-A sizable portion of the population are seasonal students attending the local academic institutions and residing in collegiate housing or leases.

-Median family income on College Hill is $121,521, well above the citywide average.
-About 5% of households live below the poverty line.
-Fewer than 1% of households receive any public assistance.
+For census purposes, the Census Bureau classifies College Hill as part of the Census Tract Area 36.01 and 36.02.
+This neighborhood had 9,124 inhabitants based on data from the 2020 United States Census.

+The racial makeup of the neighborhood was 51.4% (5,330) White (Non-Hispanic), 6.6% (601) Black (Non-Hispanic), 20.5% (1,869) Asian, 5% (457) from some other race or from two or more races.
+Hispanic or Latino of any race were 9.5% (867) of the population.
+18.1% are foreign born, with most foreign born residents originating from Asia (57.4%).

+The median age in this area is around 21 years old.
+Family Households made up 12.6% of the population, and the average household (family and non-family) had around 2 persons living there.
+12.2% of the population was married.
+Out of the 1,975 vacant and non-vacant housing units, 40.8% were owner occupied, and 47.1% renter occupied.
+The average house was worth significantly higher than the average in Providence.